 - Please turn up on time.
 The time listed on your roster is the time that patrol is on the beach set up including the IRB, so arrive approx 10-15 minutes prior to start.

 - All members should share the responsibility of setting up and packing away.

 - All members must wear full patrol uniform; patrol cap, patrol shorts, patrol shirt.
 You should also bring sunglasses, sunscreen and water.

 - All patrol members must sign on and off in patrol log.

 - You are required to be proficient by the 31st December.

-- If you cannot make a rostered patrol you should try and swap with a member from another patrol or the active reserve list.
-If you cannot get anyone contact your patrol captain.
+- If you cannot make a rostered patrol you must try and swap with a member from another patrol or the active reserve list.
+If you cannot get anyone you must contact your patrol captain.

 - If you need to leave patrol for any reason you must advise your patrol captain.